Alex15265/University/README.md

 [Task 21] - REST

     Add REST Endpoints to your project.
 All UI functionality should be available in the REST endpoints.

+[Task 22] - Swagger

+    Add Swagger documentation to your project.
+You can use 2 or 3 versions or ask your mentor.